spatialos/UnrealGDK/README.md

 # The SpatialOS Game Development Kit for Unreal (alpha)
-The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine 4 (UE4) [plugin (Unreal documentation)](https://docs.unrealengine.com/en-us/Programming/Plugins) which allows you to host your game and combine multiple dedicated server instances across one seamless game world, whilst using the Unreal Engine networking API.
+The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine fork and plugin with associated projects.
+It enables you to host your game and combine multiple dedicated server instances across one seamless game world, while using the Unreal Engine networking API.

 The GDK offers:
 * **Multiserver support**: leveraging our cloud platform [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos), the GDK allows you to run multiple game servers in a single game instance so your Unreal-developed games can have more players, more Actors, and better gameplay systems than previously possible.